 If you’re a true fitness geek, the Withings name is probably well-known to you.
 The Body Plus is one of the most popular smart scales worldwide.
 The original Body was one of the first options in the entire category.
-It monitors weight trends and your BMI, and it’s a perfect fit for big families, thanks to the eight customizable profiles.
-The Body Plus offers a full body composition analysis, and you can sync your information with hundreds of the top health apps on Android and iOS.
+Thanks to the eight customizable profiles, it monitors weight trends and your BMI, and it’s a perfect fit for big families.
+The Body Plus offers a complete body composition analysis, and you can sync your information with hundreds of the top health apps on Android and iOS.

 Garmin Index S2

 Garmin’s smartwatches are some of the most popular for runners, thanks to their GPS functionality, but the Index S2 smart scale is made for your whole family.
 You can check your complete body composition and monitor your results at any time with the Garmin Connect app.
 The bright display is colorful and easy to read, and it doubles the user count of the Body Plus with up to 16 profiles.
 It can also help you get ready for the day with a weather report whenever the Index S2 is connected to Wi-Fi.

 See also: Garmin Index S2 smart scale review

 Fitbit’s Aria Air might be another familiar name.
 This affordable smart scale is an entry-level alternative to the Aria 2.
 The Aria Air itself keeps things simple and only displays your weight on the scale, but it packs all of your information into the Fitbit app.
 It takes just minutes to set up over Bluetooth or Wi-Fi, and you can track multiple people with their own accounts.